boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 interconnection is technology-specific and requires a coordination between the Customer Site Orchestration and the NSC.
 Automation for provisionning and managing the AC is a prereqsuisite.
 Hence, aligned with {{?RFC8969}}, we assume that this coordination is based upon standard YANG data models and IETF APIs (more details in further sections).
-{{figure-4}} is a basic example of a Layer 3 CE-PE link realization with shared network resources, such as VLAN-ID and IP prefixes, which must be passed between Orchestrators via the Network Slice Service Interface.
-This document proposes to rely on IETF service data models: ({{?I-D.ietf-teas-ietf-network-slice-nbi-yang}}) or an Attachment Circuit Service Interface ({{?I-D.boro-opsawg-teas-attachment-circuit}}).
+{{figure-4}} is a basic example of a Layer 3 CE-PE link realization with shared network resources, such as VLAN-ID and IP prefixes, which is passed between Orchestrators via the Network Slice Service Interface.
+This document proposes to rely upon IETF service data models: ({{?I-D.ietf-teas-ietf-network-slice-nbi-yang}}) or an Attachment Circuit Service Interface ({{?I-D.boro-opsawg-teas-attachment-circuit}}).

 ~~~~
 {::include ./drawings/ac-api-synch.txt}